Abdul Qadir Junejo: Dramas and serials

 He wrote dramas and serials that aired on Pakistan Television Corporation and commercial channels.
-He gained popularity in South Asia from his dramas Paranda and Dhool.
-He wrote six Sindhi language Drama serials and 13 in Urdu language, aired on Media of Pakistan.
+He gained popularity in South Asia for his dramas Paranda and Dhool.
+He wrote six Sindhi language drama serials and 13 in Urdu language, aired on Media of Pakistan.

 Recognition

-The Government of Pakistan and Government of Sindh awarded him Pride of Performance in 2008 and Latif Award in 2016.
+The Government of Pakistan and Government of Sindh awarded him Pride of Performance (2008) and Latif Award (2016), respectively.
 He received several awards from local organizations.

 Death

 He died on 30 March 2020 in Jamshoro due to liver disease.